 Use an approved thimble (Figure 4-2) where exhaust pipes pass through wall or partitions.
 Insulated wall/roof thimbles are used where exhaust pipes pass through a combustible roof or wall.
 This includes structures, such as wood framing or insulated steel decking, etc. Uninsulated wall/roof thimbles are used where exhaust pipes pass through a non-combustible wall or roof, such as concrete.
-Refer to NFPA 37, Section 6-3.
-"Stationary Combustion Engines and Gas Turbines" for accepted design practices.
+When a unit is provided with a partially installed or incomplete exhaust system, exhaust piping and chimneys shall be designed, constructed, and installed in accordance with the Standard for the Installation and Use of Stationary

+Combustion Engines and Gas Turbines, NFPA 37 or applicable local standards, Section 6-3.
 Build according to the code requirements in effect at the installation site.